Joshabracks/Lycan-DB/lycan/README.md

 **FINDING OBJECTS**:

-lycan.GetById(groupName, id)
+lycan.GetById(groupName, id, factor)
 Takes in a groupName "string" and id "number" and returns a Promise.
 If there are no errors, an object will be returned, otherwise an object with errors will be returned.
+Additionally, a factor "number" may be passed.
+If a factor greater than 0 is passed, the object will return with additional relationships joined to its relationships parameters.
+WARNING: Passing a high level factor can return a very large object, especially if the object contains "OneToOne" relationships.

-lycan.GetByKey(groupName, parameter, value, first) Takes in a groupName: "string", parameter: "string", value: "any", first: boolean and returns a Promise.
+lycan.GetByKey(groupName, parameter, value, first, factor) Takes in a groupName: "string", parameter: "string", value: "any", first: boolean and returns a Promise.
 If there are no errors and "first" is true, the first matching object will be returned.
 If there are no errors and "first" is false or not provided, an array of all objects that match the parameter: value given will be returned.
 Otherwise, an object with errors will be returned.
+Additionally, a factor "number" may be passed.
+If a factor greater than 0 is passed, the object will return with additional relationships joined to its relationships parameters.
+WARNING: Passing a high level factor can return a very large object, especially if the object contains "OneToOne" relationships.

 lycan.GetGroup(groupName)
 Takes in a groupName: "string" and returns a Promise.
-If there are no errors, an object containing all objects within the group will be returned, otherwise, an object with errors will be returned.
+If there are no errors, an object containing all objects within the group will be returned, otherwise, an object with errors will be returned.  (note: GetGroup currently does not support "factor" joining)

 **DELETE AN OBJECT**